Jonny Gray (actor)

 Jonathan Gray (born May 5, 1999) is a Canadian actor known for the series Max & Shred.

 Career

 Jonathan Gray was born in Ilderton, Ontario, Canada.
 In 2012, he won a video contest to become a reporter for the King's Cup Elephant Polo Tournament in Thailand.
 In 2014, he was cast in the main role in the series Max & Shred on Nickelodeon, playing Max Asher.
-He is currently studying science at a University.